akelizer/N2T/README.md

 # N2T
-repo for course work for Nand 2 Tetris, Parts I and II
+// repo for course work for Nand 2 Tetris, Parts I and II
+// setting up a workflow for classwork between two machines